 Currently, Denise oversees several business adventures including her own Real Estate Company Denise Hamilton Realtor’s located in Texas and Charleston West Virginia .
 She’s also the founder and owner of, BizHub.
 A business incubator, located in Charleston West Virginia. www.406BizHub. com.
 BizHub is slated to be in 4 states within the next three years.

 She’s the current President of Collin County Diversity Council and has served on countless boards receiving numerous awards for her community service.
 Nominated in 2012 by D. R Horton Builder as Realtor of the Year and became a Certified Texas Real Estate Commission Instructor.
 Her goal to always add value to others.
 This is reflected in her company slogan, “Helping People Live Their Dream.”

-During her 25 years in real estate, Denise advised numerous investors, showing them how to be both profitable and civic-minded in the difficult field of Section 8 Housing.
+During her 25 years in real estate, Denise advised numerous investors, showing them how to be both profitable and civic-minded in the sometimes difficult filled of real estate in property management.

 Denise’s civic activism began in 2014 when the City of Plano was attacked for adopting an Equal Rights Ordinance (ERO) which extended protections from discrimination by the City to Veterans and to Gay, Bisexual & Lesbian citizens.
 She initiated and spearheaded the successful defense of the City and its ERO, pulling together activists and City supporters from around the community and across the State of Texas.
 Denise’s effort was featured in the Dallas Morning News, and her stand against discrimination earned her recognition in Texas Wins.
 Her work is ongoing as evidenced by the popular Facebook page, People In Support of Equal Rights.